DanEdmunds1/PokemonAPI/README.md

     }, [filters, pokemon, pokemonType.pokemon])

 Images:
-We wanted to display an image for each Pokemon on the index and filter pages, however neither endpoints used to render the Pokemon on these pages contained an image url.
+We wanted to display an image for each Pokemon on the index and filter pages, however neither endpoints used to render the Pokemon on these pages contained an image URL.
 The only endpoint in which this was found was the single view page.
-Luckily the urls were exactly the same for each Pokemon except for the last number, which corresponded to the Pokedex number of each Pokemon.
-So we gave each Pokemon an absolute index starting at 1 and increasing by 1 for each Pokemon, and then inserted the index into a loop that would render each image url.
+Luckily the URLs were exactly the same for each Pokemon except for the last number, which corresponded to the Pokedex number of each Pokemon.
+So we gave each Pokemon an absolute index starting at 1 and increasing by 1 for each Pokemon and then inserted the index into a loop that would render each image URL.

     // Getting absolute index for each pokemon const pokemonIndex = pokemonSearch.results.map((poke) => {
         return poke.name
     })

-We then realised that the regional/variant pokemon image urls started at 10,000 for whatever reason, so we had to write conditional logic that accounted for this.
+We then realised that the regional/variant Pokemon image URLs started at 10,000 for whatever reason, so we had to write conditional logic that accounted for this.

 if (pokemonIndex.indexOf(creature.pokemon.name) + 1 <= 1017) {